 - How you marshall a sales process from start to close

-All of this starts with creating a standardized process, with checkpoints along the way for reps.
+All of this starts with creating a standardized onboarding program, with checkpoints along the way for reps.

 Begin by creating call scorecards for different calls on your sales process: prospecting calls, discovery calls, and demos.